Arlington Hambright

-Arlington Hambright (born January 30, 1996) is an American professional football guard.
+Arlington Hambright (born January 30, 1996) is an American former professional football player who was a guard in the National Football League (NFL).
 He played college football for the Colorado Buffaloes.
-He has been a member of the Chicago Bears, New England Patriots, Indianapolis Colts, Houston Texans and Tennessee Titans.
+He was a member of the Chicago Bears, New England Patriots, Indianapolis Colts, Houston Texans, Tennessee Titans, and Montreal Alouettes.

 College career

 After graduating Belleville as a no-star recruit, Hambright played his first two years of college football at Garden City Community College.
 He then transferred to Oklahoma State, where he redshirted a year and had a year cut short due to injury.
 Hambright played his final season of college at Colorado.